junlin77/CDNApi/README.md

 - **POST /api/auth/login**

-This endpoint authenticates a user and returns an access token and refresh token.
+This endpoint authenticates an API user and returns an access token and refresh token.

 - **Request Body:**